Torsion-Audio/nn-inference-template/README.md

-#  Neural Network Inference Template for Real-Time Cricital Audio Environments
+#  A Template Audio Plugin for Real-time Neural Network Inference

-> This is a companion repository for the presentation **Real-time inference of neural networks: a practical approach for DSP engineers** at the Audio Developer Conference 2023.
+> This repository was started as a companion repository to the [talk](sched.co/1Pufm) **Real-time inference of neural networks: a practical approach for DSP engineers** at the Audio Developer Conference 2023.

+> Since the conference, we have continued to refine and extend the codebase.
+For more flexible and easier use of the inference architecture, we have consolidated this work into a library called [anira](https://github.com/tu-studio/anira), which is now used in this repository.
+For those interested in the state of the repository as presented at ADC23, it can be found under the tag [ADC23-talk](https://github.com/Torsion-Audio/nn-inference-template/tree/ADC23-talk).

 > Authors: **Valentin Ackva** & **Fares Schulz**